browserengineering/book/book/styles.md

     return int(str[:-2])
 ```

-Remember the write out the code to access the other 11 properties; the
+Remember to write out the code to access the other 11 properties; the
 border one is called `border-top-width`, not `border-top`, but other
 than that, they're very repetitive.